ICB Smart Sheets - Defense Security Cooperation University

 Building Enduring Logistics Institutions

 Less than a year ago new boats were delivered to a partner nation along with associated repair parts and tools.
 Basic training was provided for operations, seamanship, and maintenance.
 Yet today all of the U.S.–provided boats are inoperable and the skills passed on through the training forgotten.
 The project was meant to strengthen the partner nation’s maritime security capability and its relationship with the U.S., but it now has the potential to be a liability to both.
 This is an all too common, but avoidable, story across the security cooperation community of practice.
 The U.S. can help ensure the long-term sustainment of desired capabilities by addressing partner nation institutional capacity before, during, and after a project.

 Institutional Capacity Building: An Essential Component of Full Spectrum Capability Development

 Institutional Capacity Building (ICB) has become an increasingly important aspect of the U.S. approach to security cooperation.
-Institutional Capacity Building encompasses security cooperation activities that support partner efforts to establish or improve institutional policies and processes necessary to plan, develop, resource, acquire, staff, employ, and sustain capabilities of mutual benefit.
+ICB encompasses security cooperation activities that support partner efforts to establish or improve institutional policies and processes necessary to plan, develop, resource, acquire, staff, employ, and sustain capabilities of mutual benefit.
 A partner’s institutional capacity is critical to developing full-spectrum capability.